Richard-Cod/Richard-Cod/README.md

 ## I'm a FullStack web and mobile developer !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying to master TDD & Hexagonal Architure 👨🏽‍💻 (software craftmanship)
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love cooking🧑🏽‍🍳 and playing basketball🏀